sivajisnehith/opslaan/README.md

 When ChatGPT chats become lengthy and hard to manage, opsilaaan gives you structure — so you can jump back to key points instantly without endless scrolling.

+**Note: Guys This is actually not gonna work now chatgpt has recognized our work and then they have actually built thier inbuilt feature by basically providing a side nav bar which actually provides us to go to what ever messages which we actually need.
+Thanks for using our extension till now but now its time to end up this...**
 ---

 ## ✨ Features